ANUJT65/EmpathyChat/README.md

 ## Web Sockets 🌐

-WebSocket is bidirectional, a full-duplex protocol used in the same client-server communication scenario as HTTP, but it starts with `ws://` or `wss://`.
+WebSocket is bidirectional, a full-duplex protocol used in the same client-server communication scenario as HTTP.
 It is a stateful protocol, meaning the connection between the client and server remains open until terminated by either party.

 In real-time web applications, WebSockets allow for continuous communication between the client and the server.
 For example, when Client A sends a message, it is immediately visible to Client B.